Dental Implants – Collierville, TN

 Dental implants have quickly become the most popularly requested tooth replacement option in America, allowing patients who are missing natural teeth to enjoy a fully functional bite once again.
-At Joshua Holcomb, DDS, our comprehensive menu of cosmetic dentistry and restorative dentistry services includes everything you need to restore your smile's beauty and balance, including full mouth reconstructions and dental implantology services.
+Dr. Joshua Holcomb is a dental implant dentist in Collierville who provides a comprehensive menu of cosmetic dentistry and restorative dentistry services that includes everything you need to restore your smile's beauty and balance, including full mouth reconstructions and dental implantology services.
+Contact us today to find out if you are eligible for dental implants and how you can get started.

 A dental implant is a tiny biocompatible post that is surgically placed within the jaw where a missing tooth or teeth once stood.
 This new root gradually fuses with the bone of your jaw via a process known as osseointegration.
 This process, which takes about two to six months, ensures that your implant will remain sturdy and secure for decades to come.